Lowesby Hall: Post 1976

 As of 2012 the house remains in private ownership of the property developer and house builder David William Wilson (born 1941) formerly Chairman of Wilson Bowden Plc, which operated chiefly in Leicestershire.
-In 2007 Wilson Bowden was sold to Barratt Developments for £2.2 billion, of which £700 million went to David William Wilson for his 33% stake, £300 million in cash and £400 in Barratt shares, which "went through the floor", being valued at £17 million in 2013, and leaving him with a fortune estimated at £375m in 2013.
+In 2007 Wilson Bowden was sold to Barratt Developments for £2.2 billion, of which £700 million went to David William Wilson for his 33% stake, £300 million in cash and £400 million in Barratt shares, which "went through the floor", being valued at £17 million in 2013, and leaving him with a fortune estimated at £375m in 2013.
 He is a significant philanthropist and through his charity the David Wilson Foundation has been a leading donor to the University of Leicester's £12.6 million heart research centre at Glenfield Hospital.
 He is married with 4 children.